Do you offer sessions only via telehealth?

 That’s totally up to you!
 At the beginning of therapy, we’ll cover a lot of ground, and I recommend most people start by coming in weekly.

-As therapy progresses, most people move to every other week.
+As therapy progresses, many people move to every other week.
 Let’s figure out together what works best for you!

 Does anyone cry in front of you?